Warriors Cycling Home

 4:00-7:00 pm – Buffet dinner, awards ceremony and post-race celebration

-Online registration until Wednesday, July 16th at SportsBaseOnline.com, or print off a registration form from this website and mail it in.
+Pre-Registration: Online registration until Monday, July 12th, or print off a registration form from this event website and mail it in.
 We recommend you print off a registration confirmation for your records.
-Pre-registered mail-in entries must be received by Monday, July 14th.
+Pre-registered mail-in entries must be received by Monday, July 12th.

-Racer check-in will be held Friday at the River Mountain Lodge, located at 100 South Park Avenue between 4:00PM and 7:00PM, or Saturday morning at Carter Park from 8-9am.
+Racer Check-in: Racer check-in will be held Friday at the River Mountain Lodge, located at 100 South Park Avenue between 4:00PM and 7:00PM, or Saturday morning at Carter Park from 8-9am.
 Here you will sign your waivers, pick up your race number, goody bag and race apparel.
-There is no race-day registration on Saturday!

-From Denver, go west on I-70 to Frisco/Breckenridge exit (203) and go south on Hwy 9 which turns into Main Street Breckenridge.
+Directions/Parking: Town From Denver, go west on I-70 to Frisco/Breckenridge exit (203) and go south on Hwy 9, which turns, into Main Street Breckenridge.

 There is limited parking on French Street in front of Carter Park.
 There is additional parking at the Steven C. Ice Arena on Boreas Pass Road, just 2 blocks south of Carter Park.